PBearson/ESP32-With-ESP-PROG-Demo/README.md

 rm -rf ESP32-With-ESP-PROG-Demo                                         # delete the old folder of this project if needed git clone https://github.com/PBearson/ESP32-With-ESP-PROG-Demo.git      # clone the github repository
 ```
-where # indicates the rest of the line is comment.
+Where # indicates the rest of the line is comment.

 ## Import, build and upload the project
 4. Import the downloaded project into VS Code